People Counting Technologies: A Comprehensive Guide

 3D people counters use 3D Stereo Vision technology to detect and count people.
 3D Stereo vision can be defined as the extraction of 3-dimensional information from images.

 An analogy can be made between human vision and computer vision.
 In computer stereo vision, receptor units are cameras as opposed to human eyes.
 The same process applies: Two cameras capture two separate images.
 They are processed simultaneously and combined into one image to provide spatial depth information.
+Modern 3D stereo counters integrate AI algorithms to enhance object detection and filtering, improving accuracy to 95-98% in most conditions.

 Stereo people counters are installed top-down at any entry and exit points.
 3D Stereo counters have vision depth, which allows the cameras to exclude objects that don’t meet the height requirements specified during the calibration process.
 The overall accuracy of stereo counters can vary from one system to another.